Andy4495/emulator-8-bit/README.md

 And the executable `emulator` is created.

-In addition, the Makefile has additional targets defined:
+The Makefile also has the following targets defined:

 ```text
    make debug    # Adds -g to the compiler options to create debugging information